-The PT-100 charge controller uses an electronic technique known as Maximum Power Point Tracking (MPPT) to harvest the maximum possible power from the PV array-under any environmental condition-and use this additional power as increased current available to charge the batteries.
+The PT-100 charge controller uses Maximum Power Point Tracking (MPPT) to harvest the maximum possible power from the PV array-under any environmental condition-to charge the batteries.

 The purpose of MPPT is find the point of the PV array's operating curve (shown in Figure 4-8) where the current (I) and voltage (V) are optimized at the same time-referred to as the Maximum Power Point (MPP).
 The MMPT algorithm in the PT-100 is designed to sample the output of the PV array and adjust the load it presents to the PV array until the voltage and current approaches the MPP.
 The sampling is continuous in case the PV maximum output power changes because of environmental conditions, such as panel shading, cloud cover, and panel temperature.